yohannes-07/contact_management_react/README.md

 Notifications API lets you connect ICONIK, DATACORE, and OBJECT MATRIX with your workflow.
 - Choose from avialable processors such as Facial Recognition to automate your media files processing.
-- Support for multiple buckets for a specific processor
+- Support for multiple buckets processing
-- Support for webhooks which enables real-time updates to the workflow.
+- Support for webhooks for real-time updates to the workflows.

 ## How it works

-Notifications API is a :
+Notifications API is an independent module which you can integrate your workflows for automated updates:

 - Establishes connections to ICONIK, DATACORE, and OBJECT MATRIX .
 - ### ICONIK